 During the Great War, 116 young men who had attended Blackburn Orphanage in Lancashire, went to war to fight for their King and their Country.
-10 of them never returned.

 One of them was only recorded by his name, William North ... the forgotten orphan.

 ‘The King’s Orphan’ tells the story of the life of an unknown - or rather, creates for him a life, an opportunity to be remembered.

 It is not a factual account but gives a glimpse of lives through the cracks in history; an orphan who died for King and Country and who through theatre, is given a chance to take his place in history.

 This is one of many stories of how a generation of ordinary men did an extraordinary thing.